pivotal/docs-tas-adapter/install.md

 > **Note** Your Kubernetes cluster nodes and the Tanzu Build Service component of Tanzu Application Platform must also both be configured to trust this Certificate Authority for the registry.

-To configure Application Service Adapter to trust a registry that has a custom or self-signed certificate authority, include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter to trust a registry that has a custom or self-signed certificate authority:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    app_registry: